10 Essentials You Need on Your Alaska Cruise Packing List

 - If you’re struggling to choose excursions in each port, check out my Alaska’s Best Cruise Excursions eBook – it won’t take any space in your bag!
 It’s 100 pages and ranked-order lists of the best excursions in all the major Alaska cruise ports and terminals.
 Grab your copy for $9.99.

 - Bring an extra guidebook if you need one.
-Lonely Planet is my favorite guidebook company (disclaimer: I write for them, so I also know they really use locals and experts for their guidebooks!), and they have a whole guidebook for Cruise Ports Alaska.
+Lonely Planet is my favorite guidebook company (disclaimer: I write for them, so I also know they really use locals and experts for their guidebooks!), and they have a whole guidebook for Cruise Ports Alaska – it’s also available for free with a 30-day trial of Kindle Unlimited.
 If you’ve never used a guidebook before, check out my helpful post on how to use guidebooks!

 Have any other questions about what to pack for an Alaska cruise?
-Let me know in the comments!
+Let me know in the comments or join me in my Alaska Travel Tips Facebook Community!

 Keep Planning Your Alaska Cruise!